DanielEScherzer/website-content/src/Blog/posts/20251113-release-candidate-5.md

 be avoided.

 ## Bugs
-To be clear, neither PHP 8.5.0RC5 nor the eventual GA release are expected to be entirely free of bugs; there are hundreds of reports in the GitHub issue tracker of bugs in various versions of PHP.
+Our goal, as always, is to ship with no known bugs.
+But, at some point, we have to draw a line and delay further fixes until the next patch release, PHP 8.5.1.
 New bugfix releases of supported versions of PHP (currently PHP 8.3 and PHP 8.4, soon to include PHP 8.5) are announced every four weeks as bugs are continuously addressed.
+Neither PHP 8.5.0RC5 nor the eventual GA release are expected to be entirely free from bugs, but they should be free from issues that would prevent upgrading from earlier versions of PHP.

+The great thing about people testing the release candidates before the GA release is packaged is that we can change things when issues are found.
+Which is exactly what we are doing here, thanks to user reports.

-Among the many other changes coming in PHP 8.5, three specific changes led to bugs that we thought warranted addressing before the GA release.
+Among the many changes coming in PHP 8.5, three specific changes led to bugs that we thought warranted addressing before the GA release.
 These were

 * the creation of the new ext/uri extension